 - certain critical public services

-Unless you’re at risk of harm, you cannot leave the premises where you’re in quarantine.
-You must only exercise inside the place where you’re quarantining or in the garden.
+Unless you’re at risk of harm, you cannot leave the premises.
+You must only exercise inside the place where you’re quarantining or self-isolating, or in the garden.
 You cannot leave to walk your dog.
 You will need to ask friends or relatives to help you with this.

 If you’re at risk of harm

-If you’re at risk of harm (for example, in cases of domestic abuse), you can leave the place where you’re quarantining.
+If you’re at risk of harm (for example, in cases of domestic abuse), you can leave the place where you’re quarantining or self-isolating.